suhuo66/spring-data-jpa-extra/README.md

 - More JPA comparison support (now hibernate)
 - Performance test and do some optimization
 - More other useful features
-- Change to latest spring-data-jpa version
+- Change to the latest spring-data-jpa version

 ## Change Log
 [CHANGELOG](./CHANGELOG.md)